+- An "abused child" is defined as one who is under 18 years of age whose parent or other person legally responsible for the child's care: - A. Inflicts or allows to be inflicted on a child physical injury by other than accidental means.

+AND

+B. Such action causes or creates a substantial risk of death or serious or protracted disfigurement, impairment of physical or emotional health or impairment of the function of any bodily organ.

+C. Creates or allows to be created a substantial risk of physical injury to such a child by other than accidental means.

+AND

+D. Such action causes or creates a substantial risk of death or serious protracted disfigurement, impairment of physical or emotional health, or impairment of the function of any bodily organ.

+- E. Commits or allows to be committed a sex offense as described in §130 of the NYS Penal Law.

+- 1. Sexual misconduct

+- 2. Rape

+- 3. Criminal sexual act

+- 4. Forcible touching

+- 5. Persistent sexual abuse

+- 6. Sexual abuse

+- 7. Aggravated sexual abuse

+- 8. Course of sexual conduct against a child

+- 9. Female genital mutilation

+- 10. Facilitating a sex offense with a controlled substance

+F. Permits or encourages the child to engage in any act described in §230.25, §230.30, or §230.32 of the NYS Penal Law (e.g., promoting prostitution).

+G. Commits any acts described in §255.5 of the NYS Penal Law (e.g., incest).

-- An abused child is defined as one who is under eighteen years of age whose parent or other person legally responsible for his/her care: - Inflicts or allows to be inflicted upon such child physical injury by other than accidental means. - Creates or allows to be created a substantial risk of physical injury to such a child by other than accidental means which would be likely to cause death or serious or protracted disfigurement or protracted impairment of physical or emotional health or protracted loss or impairment of the function of any bodily organ. - o Committed or allowed to be committed a sex offense against a child. - Allows, permits, or encourages such child to engage in any act described in Article 263 of the NYS penal law (e.g., obscene sexual performance, sexual conduct, prostitution). - o Committed any of the acts described in §255.5 of the NYS penal law (e.g., incest). - In New York State, an abused child can also mean: - A child residing in a group residential care facility under the jurisdiction of the New York State Office of Children and Family Services (NYSOCFS), Division for Youth (DFY), Office of Mental Health (OMH), Office for People With Developmental Disabilities (OPWDD), or the State Education Department (NYSED).
+- H. Allows the child to engage in acts described in Article 263 of the Penal Law: - 1.
+Use of a child in a sexual performance. - 2.
+Promoting an obscene sexual performance by a child. - 3.
+Possessing an obscene sexual performance by a child. - 4.
+Promoting a sexual performance by a child. - 5.
+Possessing a sexual performance by a child. - In New York State, an abused child can also mean: - A. A child residing in a group residential care facility under the jurisdiction of the New York State Office of Children and Family Services (NYSOCFS), Division for Youth (DFY), Office of Mental Health (OMH), Office for People With Developmental Disabilities (OPWDD), or the State Education Department (NYSED).

-OR

-A child with a handicapping condition who is 18 years or older who is defined as an abused child in residential care and who is in residential care in one of the following facilities: NYS School for the Blind (Batavia), NYS School for the Deaf (Rome), a private residential school which has been designed for special education, a special act school district or a state-supported school for the deaf or blind which has a residential component.
+B. A child with a handicapping condition who is 18 years or older who is defined as an abused child in residential care and who is in residential care in one of the following facilities: NYS School for the Blind (Batavia), NYS School for the Deaf (Rome), a private residential school which has been designed for special education, a special act school district or a state-supported school for the deaf or blind which has a residential component.

-Maltreatment - Maltreatment means that a child's physical, mental, or emotional condition has been impaired or placed in imminent danger of impairment, by the parent's or legal guardian's failure to exercise a minimum degree of care.
+Maltreatment - Maltreatment means that a child's physical, mental, or emotional condition has been impaired or placed in imminent danger of impairment, or the parent's or legal guardian's failed to exercise a minimum degree of care.

-- A maltreated child includes a child: - Less than eighteen years of age, defined as a neglected child by the New York Family Court Act §1012 (2012). - Who has had serious physical injury inflicted upon him/her by means other than accidental. - Eighteen years of age or older, who is neglected and resides in one of the special residential care institutions previously listed.
+- A maltreated child includes a child: - A. Less than 18 years of age, defined as a neglected child by the New York Family Court Act §1012 (2012).